ay2912/Vision-Track/README.md

 ## Quick start (recommended)

 Follow these steps in order.
-Use separate terminals for frontend, backend and Ollama.
+Use separate terminals for frontend and backend.

 ### 1) Clone repository